Fast adaptive high-order integral equation methods for electromagnetic scattering from smooth perfect electric conductors: Numerical examples

 In the static limit, the boundary value problems for the electric and magnetic fields completely decouple.
 The fields computed at finite, but small wavenumbers, converge to the solutions of the boundary value problems for the electrostatic and magnetostatic fields.
 Since there exists a stable limit for the underlying system of differential equations, it is a desirable feature that the integral equations remain stable in the static limit as well.
 Integral equation methods tend to have two kinds of failure modes in the static limit: (1) deterioration in the accuracy of the computed solution using a fixed discretization which resolves both the geometry and the boundary data as~$k \to 0$; and (2) failure to converge at the expected rate upon mesh refinement for a fixed, but small~$k$.

-In Figure~\ref{fig:static-limit}, we plot the error $\varepsilon_{a}$ as a function of $k$, with $k\in [10^{-10},10^{-1}] \SI{}{m^{-1}}$ for the MFIE, EFIE, CFIE, NRCCIE, and DPIE.
+In Fig.~\ref{fig:sphere_static-limit}, we plot the error $\varepsilon_{a}$ as a function of $k$, with $k\in [10^{-10},10^{-1}] \SI{}{m^{-1}}$ for the MFIE, EFIE, CFIE, NRCCIE, and DPIE.
 All of the integral equations were discretized using 192 patches; for the NRCCIE and DPIE we use an $\nord=2$ discretization.
 We note that the CFIE, NRCCIE, and DPIE have no deterioration in accuracy in the limit~$k\to 0$, however, for the EFIE, the error increases to~$O(1)$ as we decrease~$k$.
-For the MFIE, the error increases like~$O(1/k)$ as~$k\to 0$.
+For the MFIE, the error increases like~$O(1/k)$ as~$k\to 0$. \begin{remark} Note that the MFIE is well-conditioned (on a surface of genus zero) in the limit $k \to 0$.
+However, there is loss of accuracy in the computation of the electric field at low frequencies. \end{remark}

 The nature of the limiting static equations depends on the genus of the conductor and the number of connected components.
 Thus, the stability of the integral equation may be a function of the topology of the conductor.
-In Figure~\ref{fig:static-limit}, we compare the convergence rates for the CFIE, NRCCIE, and DPIE on the smooth torus as we refine the mesh for $k=\SI{1}{m^{-1}}$ and $k=10^{-10}\SI{}{m^{-1}}$.
+In Fig.~\ref{fig:torus_static-limit}, we compare the convergence rates for the CFIE, NRCCIE, and DPIE on the smooth torus as we refine the mesh for $k=\SI{1}{m^{-1}}$ and $k=10^{-10}\SI{}{m^{-1}}$.
 The error in the computed fields converge at the expected rate for all the integral formulations when $k=\SI{1}{m^{-1}}$.
 On the other hand, for $k=10^{-10}$\SI{}{m^{-1}}, the error in the fields computed via the DPIE continues to converge at the expected rate, while the accuracy deteriorates upon mesh refinement for the CFIE and NRCCIE.

 \begin{remark} For conductors whose dimensions are extremely small compared to the wavelength of the incident field, one could in principle use the solution to the static problems (possibly with including corrections on the Green's function~$g_{k}$ up to~$O(k)$) in order to obtain high fidelity approximations of the corresponding low-frequency solutions.
 Such approximations are widely used in practice, see~\cite{haber2007octree,kapur1997ies3}, for example. \end{remark}